 When companies and you accept numbers presented by the World Bank and others at face value, you risk reproducing bad numbers.
 Do not forget, that several numbers do not carry any metadata whatsoever.

 The conclusion is, when it comes to numbers about an African country, do not accept it as face value.
-Lastly, more should be done to empower the statisticians, whereas we correctly keep making their workload heavier negatively affecting the quality of the numbers produced.
+More should also be done to empower the statisticians, whereas we keep making their workload heavier negatively affect the quality of the numbers produced.